vladgthb/RedvikeAssignment/README.md

 Additionally, the repository includes code from the **Part 1** assignment with a fully dockerized setup for easy local installation, along with a minimal user interface powered by Swagger UI to visualize and test API interactions.
 This setup provides practical insights into my approach to clean coding, structured documentation, and effective containerization.

+**Note:** I will try to add the code within the day, yesterday I did not have time to populate the code, so if you are checking this repo, please please come back tomorrow as well for the code.

 **Note:** Certain functionalities, such as detailed payments integration, are simplified or omitted intentionally to focus clearly on core architectural concepts and coding practices (clean code).

 **Original Instructions:**